-To this aim, the center is dedicated to working with existing campus offices and departments–particularly the Gertrude B. Lemle Teaching Center, the Office of Undergraduate Research, Student Academic Services, the Office of Communications, all of the natural sciences departments and programs, the Bonner Center for Service and Learning, and the offices of the deans and the president–in order to:
+To this aim, the center is dedicated to working with existing campus offices and departments–particularly the Gertrude B. Lemle Teaching Center, the Office of Undergraduate Research, Student Academic Services, the Office of Communications, all of the natural sciences departments and programs, the Bonner Center for Community-Engaged Learning, Teaching, and Research, and the offices of the deans and the president–in order to:

 - Enhance the quantitative and scientific problem-solving skills of undergraduate STEM majors through faculty curricular development, workshops, and student peer-led activities;